 Communication is a foundational value of One Community because it combines our focus on open source sharing everything we do with the world with our focus on constant improvement as individuals and as an organization.
 We see clear, intentional, and effective communication and feedback between each other and the world as the most effective way to create a synthesis of diverse ideas in alignment with our Highest Good of All philosophy.
 Because of this, we consciously take steps to improve, develop, and expand our communication abilities both interpersonally and with the world.

 This page is discusses this with the following sections:

-For One Community, Communication is a foundational value comprised of two key components: Transparent and open communication and sharing with the world and transparent and open communication and sharing with each other.
-As individuals and a community we demonstrate these by open source project-launch blueprinting everything we do:
+For One Community, Communication is a foundational value comprised of two key components.
+The first is transparent and open communication and sharing with the world.
+The second is transparent and open communication and sharing with each other.
+As individuals and a community, we demonstrate these by open source project-launch blueprinting everything we do: